 His collection of writings about food, “Suíyuán Shídān” 随园食单 was issued in a bilingual version as “Recipes from the Garden of Contentment: Yuan Mei’s Manual of Gastronomy,” translated by Sean Chen (Berkshire Publishing Group in 2018).

-“What the Master Didn’t Discuss” would probably have been completed towards the end of his life, and seems to have circulated quite widely throughout the nineteenth and early twentieth centuries, although individual tales no doubt circulated by themselves as well, both as extracts and in retellings.
+Things the Master Didn’t Discuss was probably completed towards the end of his life, and seems to have circulated quite widely throughout the nineteenth and early twentieth centuries, although individual tales no doubt circulated by themselves as well, both as extracts and in retellings.
 For one thing, ghost stories would obviously be pre-adaptive to that.
-For another, it is not clear whether Yuán compiled or authored the tales, and some may have had a life of their own long before he recorded them.
+For another, it is not clear whether Yuán compiled or authored the tales, and some, perhaps many or most, may have had a life of their own long before he recorded them.

 Most of the Yuán’s tales on this web site are about jiāngshī 殭尸 —“zombies and vampires.”
 If some of Yuán’s stories were indeed taken from Sòng Dōngyáng, belief in such mosters may therefore be very ancient indeed, even though it has simply not been possible to trace it.

 Yuán Méi also went by the given name (zì) of Zǐcái 子才 and by the fashionably poetic and vaguely Daoist nick names (hào) of Jiǎnzhāi 简斋 (“simple cottage”) and Súiyuán Lǎorén 随园老人 (“the Old Man in the Garden of Contentment,” probably an allusion to his gastronomy work).
 J.J.M.
 DeGroot, whose translations are used on this web site, consistently names him simply Suíyuán 随园.

 Return to top.